Agnieszka Piotrowska: Background

-Piotrowska lives in London.
+Piotrowska lives in London but has worked internationally.
+Apart from her academic writing, she has written extensivetly for non academic publications, including Times Higher (2025) and Free Associations (2025), most recently on human relationships with AI.
 In 2018 Piotrowska was shortlisted for the Times Higher Award in the category of Excellence and Innovation in the Arts for her creative work in Zimbabwe.

 Piotrowska was the Head of School of Film, Media and Performing Arts at the University for the Creative Arts from September 2020 to September 2022.